ipublikuj-archive/confirmation-dialog/docs/en/chaining.md

         $dialog = $this->confirmationDialogFactory->create();

         // Define confirm windows
-        $dialog

         // First confirmation window
-            ->addConfirmer(
+        $dialog->addConfirmer(
             'delete',
-                array($this, 'deleteUser'),
+            [$this, 'deleteUser'],
             'Are you sure to delete selected user?', 'Deleting of user'
-            )
+        );

         // Second confirmation window
-            ->addConfirmer(
+        $dialog->addConfirmer(
             'forceDelete',
-                array($this, 'forceDeleteUser'),
+            [$this, 'forceDeleteUser'],
             'Are you sure to delete selected user with all articles etc.?', 'Deleting of user'
         );

         return $dialog;
     }